automaticgiant/RestCatcher/README.md

-use the maven goal assembly:single after compile add more methods if you like and PR it. serves up echo on 0.0.0.0:12345
+To run: `mvn compile exec:java`, or `mvn package` and use `java -jar blah`.

+Supports get, post, put, delete, options.
+PR the crap out of it for more betterness and issue fixing.

+Serves up echo on `0.0.0.0:12345`.